Pomax/custom-graphics-element/README.md

 - `randomColor(a = 1.0, cycle = true)` - generate a random canvas color, optionally with explicit alpha value, and optionally with an instruction to either cycle the internal "current hue" value.

 - `setMovable(points)` - Mark one or more points as movable (see the section on movable entities above).

+- `setSize(width, height)` - set the graphics pane dimensions.
+If a graphics element does not specify `width` or `height` as attributes, you'l want this to be your first instruction in `setup()`, but it can be (re)issued at any point during the life cycle of your graphics to resize it.
+(Note that this does not scale your graphics, it _only_ sets the dimensions of the graphics pane).

 - `restore()` - restores a previously saved graphics context.